jaksimps/jaksimps/README.md

-# Hi there 👋, I'm Jake Simpson
+# Hi there 👋, I'm Jake

 Welcome to my GitHub profile!
 I'm a **Cybersecurity Professional** with a passion for security, investigating cyber incidents, and leveraging data-driven insights for **threat intelligence**.
 Here's a bit about me and what I do: